-While Matthew left to his wife Ruth Allin "one of my female negro slaves which she shall please to chuse," the other eight were presumably included with the remainder of the estate that was divided evenly among Matthew's two sons, Thomas and Matthew.
-As previously noted, when their father died the brothers were both in their late teens and not yet married, so they (and all of the nine enslaved people) probably continued to live with their widowed mother until each brother established his own household a few years later.
+While Matthew3 left to his wife Ruth Allin "one of my female negro slaves which she shall please to chuse," the other eight were presumably included with the remainder of the estate that was divided evenly among Matthew's two sons, Thomas4 and Matthew4.57 As previously noted, when their father died the brothers were both in their late teens and not yet married, so they (and all of the nine enslaved people) probably continued to live with their widowed mother until each brother established his own household a few years later.
 At least some of the people enslaved by the Allin family took that surname as their own - a common practice.

 No records were found regarding whether Thomas Allin purchased or sold any enslaved people after receiving his inheritance.
-But Matthew Allin placed an advertisement in a local newspaper in 1771, offering for sale "a likely negro girl, about 18 Years of Age, that understands all Kinds of Household Work, and Spinning."(Figure 1A) This dehumanizing commodification of a young Black woman who probably lived and worked in Matthew Allin's own home stands in sharp contrast to correspondence he later exchanged with his brother during the early years of the Revolutionary War, referring to enslaved persons in their households: in a letter dated July 22, 1775, when Matthew Allin was with the Barrington company at the siege of Boston, he requested that Thomas "remember my love to my friends, both white and black."
+But Matthew4 Allin placed an advertisement in a local newspaper in 1771, offering for sale "a likely negro girl, about 18 Years of Age, that understands all Kinds of Household Work, and Spinning."
+(Figure 1A)58 This dehumanizing commodification of a young Black woman who probably lived and worked in Matthew Allin's own home stands in sharp contrast to correspondence he later exchanged with his brother during the early years of the Revolutionary War, referring to enslaved persons in their households: in a letter dated July 22, 1775, when Matthew Allin was with the Barrington company at the siege of Boston, he requested that Thomas "remember my love to my friends, both white and black."
+59

 The first colony-wide census of Rhode Island in 1774 enumerated white, Black, and "Indian" males and females over and under age 16; it did not specify whether they were enslaved, indentured, or free.
-Each of the 29 cities and towns had Black residents, and all but two towns (Glocester and West Greenwich) had Indigenous residents, but the numbers of people of color as well as their percentage of the total population varied widely.
-Barrington ranked 27th in population with 601 residents, but it ranked 10th in percentage of Black residents (6.8%, representing 41 people), 8th in percentage of Indigenous residents (3.0%, representing 18 people), and 9th in total percentage of people of color (9.8%, representing 59 individuals)
+Each of the 29 cities and towns had Black residents, and all but two towns

+56 "History of Warren," Town of Warren, RI website.

-Matthew Allin's will: Warren, RI, Probate Acts 2:224-27; original at RIHS, MSS 9001A, box 4.
+57 Matthew Allin's will: Warren, RI, Probate Acts 2:224-27; original at RIHS, MSS 9001A, box 4.
 Matthew Allin's Inventory, Warren, RI, Probate Acts 2:236-37.